1902 Shaposhnikov: Physical characteristics

 In the Tholen classification, Shaposhnikov is an X-type asteroid, which encompasses the E, M and P-types.
-Since its albedo is known to be very low (see below), its spectral type has been refined to a primitive P-type asteroid.
+Since its albedo is known to be very low, its spectral type has been refined to a primitive P-type asteroid.
 In addition, it has been characterized as a D-type asteroid in the Bus–DeMeo taxonomy.

 Rotation period and poles

 Several rotational lightcurves of Shaposhnikov have been obtained from photometric observations since 1989.
 Lightcurve analysis gave a consolidated rotation period of 21.2 hours with a brightness amplitude between 0.29 and 0.42 magnitude (U=2/2+/3).
 Most asteroid have periods below 20 hours.

-A 2016-published study also modeled Shaposhnikovs lightcurve using photometric data from various sources.
+A 2016-published study also modeled Shaposhnikov's lightcurve using photometric data from various sources.
 It gave a sidereal period of 20.9959 hours, as well as a spin axis in ecliptic coordinates (λ, β) of (326.0°, 37.0°) and (144.0°, 79.0°).

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Shaposhnikov measures between 83.443 and 96.86 kilometers in diameter and its surface has a low albedo between 0.0296 and 0.04.

 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.0385 and a diameter of 97.01 kilometers based on an absolute magnitude of 9.22.

 Based on current diameter estimates, Shaposhnikov is the most recent discovered outer main-belt asteroid that is near the 100-kilometer diameter range.
-The next larger asteroid, 1390 Abastumani (101 km) was already discovered in the 1930s, four decades earlier.
+The next larger asteroid, 1390 Abastumani (101 km) was discovered in the 1930s, four decades earlier.